 Civic Switchboard: Connecting Library and Community Information Networks

 In 2018, to broaden networks and expand resources, the project team hosted workshops at two conferences: The National Neighborhood Indicators Partnership and the Digital Library Federation.
 In 2019, the project awarded "field projects" to 9 partnerships between libraries and local data intermediaries and is drafting a guide for libraries based on the project's experiences.
+The project received additional funding to extend the project until Spring 2021 with additional workshops and field projects; applications will be announced in January 2020.

 The project team also launched a Civic Data Operators Google Group for those interested in ongoing discussion.